lisamurphy788/mytaxfreeshopping/TESTING.md

   * My Tax Free shopping has also provided a phone and email to contact them
   * Links for social media will also give the user options to contact them directly.
 - As a user of this site, I want to be able to use this website fully from my mobile/tablet while at the airport.
-  * The site is responsive on all mobile device provided the user has internet access.
+  * The site is responsive on all mobile devices provided the user has internet access.
 - As a user of this site, I want to find out the address of this company easily without having to fill out a contact us form.
   * Address is listed clearly in the contact page.

-- As a user of this site, I want links to social media so I can check for any issues with past customers or to ask any questions.
+- As a user of this site, I want links to social media so I can check for any issues with past customers or ask any questions.
   * Social media links have been provided on the footer across all pages.

 #### Site Owner
 - As a site owner, I want the customer journey to be as seamless as possible.
-   * The website has provided the customer with all the information they need to have in order to claim a vat refund.
+   * The website has provided the customer with all the information they need to have to claim a vat refund.
 - As a site owner, I want to make sure the user finds the website and they find it informative and understands the process.
-  * The website has given all the relevant information with regards the rules and regulations and the process in which the customer needs to follow.
+  * The website has given all the relevant information with regards to the rules and regulations and the process in which the customer needs to follow.
 - As a site owner, I want to generate refunds for the customer.
   * Future considerations
 - As a site owner, I want to highlight that there is no need to work with any other refund agent.